RHsu24/LLM_Test/readme.md

 ##### 5. OUTPUT:
 Output when only including CSV_FILE and no optional arguments:
 * Prints to STDOUT stating WER (Word Error Rate) and Character Error Statistics - see evaluation(...) function in ```segment_wav.py```.
 For the purposes of evaluation, all manual annotation symbols have been removed, for more accurate computation of WER and CER scores.
+For more information on the evaluation algorithms, see [WER](https://github.com/huggingface/evaluate/tree/main/metrics/wer) and [CER](https://github.com/huggingface/evaluate/tree/main/metrics/character) documentation.
-* Writes to a workbook named ```{SCRIPT_NAME}_test.xlsx``` containing the predicted word, the reference (transcription) and the binary evaluation, with a rudimentary WER evaluation in the last row.
-They manual annotation symbols have left in this output file, to enable better comparison between reference (manual annotation) and prediction (ASR model prediction).
+* Writes to a workbook named ```{SCRIPT_NAME}_test.csv``` containing the predicted word, the reference (transcription) and the binary evaluation, with a rudimentary WER evaluation in the last row.
+While removed for the evaluation as mentioned above, the manual annotation symbols have been left in this output file, to enable better user comparison between reference (manual annotation) and prediction (ASR model prediction).

 Output when including CSV_FILE and optional argument AUDIO_FILE
-* Writes to a workbook named ```{SCRIPT_NAME}_test.xlsx``` containing the predicted word, the reference (transcription) and the binary evaluation, with a rudimentary WER evaluation in the last row.
+* Writes to a workbook named ```{SCRIPT_NAME}_test.csv``` containing the predicted word, the reference (transcription) and the binary evaluation.